ApplicationMenu

 Menu items can specify a role instead of an action.
 Use menu item roles to access built-in OS functionality and enable their corresponding keyboard shortcuts.

-for copy and paste then you need to specify menu items with the corresponding roles.
+If you want to enable keyboard shortcuts like cmd+q to quit your application, cmd+c and cmd+v for copy and paste then you need to specify menu items with the corresponding roles.

 // example Edit menu